fachat/XD2031/fwtests/dir/README.txt

 dir145 (4040), dir225 (1001)
 	When a new file is created in a directory that is already full, the CBM DOS allocates a bogus block that is not freed again.

+1581 tests
+	The first 8 file blocks contain bogus remainders from the directory header block